amrios/z370-g_vanilla/README.md

 ### Older Versions

+A wiki page is available, detailing what systems the configuration file was confirmed working on.

 I tried to organize OpenCore upgrades and major + minor macOS upgrades into seperate branches.

 The way I organized macOS upgrades is kind of different.
 If there isn't a minor version number, imply that branch applies for all minor versions available that has been publicly released.